 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
-The guidance requires financial assets not reported at fair value to be presented at the amount expected to be collected, rather than only reporting losses probable of occurring.
-For non-public entities, the pronouncement is effective for fiscal years beginning after December 15, 2023.
+The guidance requires an entity to record an estimate for current expected credit losses for most financial assets not reported at fair value, premiums receivable, amounts recoverable from reinsurers, and certain off-balance sheet credit exposures.
+The estimate for expected credit losses should be based on relevant historical information, current information, and reasonable and supportable forecasts.
+In addition, the standard modifies the impairment model for AFS debt securities to remove the requirement for entities to consider the length of time the fair value has been below amortized cost and subsequent fair value recoveries, or declines, when determining if an asset is impaired.
+Both the current expected credit loss and AFS debt securities impairment models employ an allowance methodology to record impairments that can be modified in following periods due to improvements in expected cash flows.
+For non-public entities, the pronouncement is effective for fiscal years beginning after December 15, 2022.
 Early application is permitted.
 This guidance will be applied through a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective.
 A prospective transition approach is required for debt securities for which an other-than-temporary impairment had been recognized before the effective date.

 In May 2019, the FASB issued ASU 2019-05 Financial Instruments-Credit Losses (Topic 326) to provide transition relief related to the guidance in ASU 2016-13.
 For entities that have not yet adopted ASU 2016-13, the effective date remains the same as in ASU 2016-13.
-The Company is currently assessing the impact the implementation of this guidance will have on its consolidated financial statements.
+In November 2019, the FASB issued ASU 2019-10, Financial Instruments-Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842): Effective Dates, to defer the effective date of Topic 326.
+For non-public entities, the pronouncement is effective for fiscal years beginning after December 15, 2022.
+The Company is currently assessing the impact the implementation of Topic 326 will have on its consolidated financial statements.
+The adoption of this standard is expected to have a material effect on the Company's consolidated financial condition and results of operations.